angular/angular/aio/content/guide/creating-libraries.md

 ## Building libraries with Ivy

-There are three distribution formats that you can use when publishing a library:
+There are three distribution formats to use when publishing a library:

 * View Engine _(deprecated)_&mdash;legacy format, slated for removal in Angular version 13.
   Only use this format if you must support View Engine applications.